Table of Contents

-- Long term solution - Managed or cloud-based Prometheus is the next big thing in metric monitoring systems, and it is here to last, offering your organization foolproof monitoring solutions, evolving every day as per the requirement.
+- Long-term solution - Managed or cloud-based Prometheus is the next big thing in metric monitoring systems, and it is here to last, offering your organization foolproof monitoring solutions, that evolve every day as per the requirement.

 Cloud-Based Prometheus and Grafana: Cons

 With all the advantages of moving your monitoring system to the cloud, here are a few possible negatives that require prior consideration, depending on whether the system is fully or partially managed.

 - Fully Managed - This requires access for the vendor, allowing them to set up or maintain Prometheus, or access to the Kubernetes endpoint if you have a Kubernetes-only setup.

 - Partially Managed - This will need you to manage a lightweight local Prometheus for surface-level tasks, sending all the tougher tasks like managing system resources, disk space, retentions, etc.